 Article I-Name

-The name of this organization is Presbyterian Women in the Irvington Presbyterian Church.
+The name of this organization is Presbyterian Women of Irvington Presbyterian Church.

 Article II- Purpose

 Forgiven and freed by God in Jesus Christ, and empowered by the Holy Spirit, we commit ourselves: to nurture our faith through prayer and Bible study, to support the mission of the church worldwide, to work for justice and peace, and to build an inclusive, caring community of women that strengthens the Presbyterian Church (USA) and witnesses to the promise of God’s kingdom.